Definitions

 Event

 Events describe users' interactions when visiting your website.
 CUX's Goals consist of one or more events.
-This allows you to track various interactions such as page load, referrer traffic, click, scroll, and interactions with forms.
+This allows you to track various activities such as page load, referrer traffic, click, scroll, and form engagements.
+Our events are auto-captured, that means, they do not require any additional configurations and work immediately after entering the CUX code.

 Retroactive analytics